wis2903/wego-frontend-technical-test/README.md

-# Wego - Technical Test: Senior Frontend Engineer – Hotels (Whiskey)
+# Wego - Technical Test: Senior Frontend Engineer

 ## Requirement:
 On initial visit to the website, it will show the list of foods for users to order <br />